sghall/react-compound-slider/docs/src/pages/getting-started/Tutorial/section3.md

 Better, but still not too impressive.
-I want a blue track on the left hand side.
+Let's add a blue track on the left hand side and make it clickeable.
-I also want to be able to click on it.

-Let's add a track...

 ## Tracks